nialov/fractopo/docs_src/validation/errors.md

-Most of the time MultiLineStrings are created instead of LineStrings by the GIS-software and the MultiLineStrings actually only consist of a single LineString and conversion from a MultiLineString with a single LineString can be done automatically.
+Most of the time MultiLineStrings are created instead of LineStrings by the GIS-software and the MultiLineStrings actually only consist of a single LineString and conversion from a MultiLineString with a single LineString to a LineString can be done automatically.
 If the MultiLineString does consist of multiple LineStrings they can be automatically merged if they are not disjointed i.e. the contained LineStrings join together into a single LineString.
 If they cannot be automatically merged no automatic fix is performed and the error is kept in the error column and the user should fix the issue.

 # MultiJunctionValidator